 The U.S. Constitution entitles people charged with crimes to numerous procedural rights, including Miranda warnings, a speedy trial, a right to be free from unlawful searches, and a right to confront accusers.
 A defendant who wishes to challenge a conviction or sentence can file an appeal with a higher court.
 There is also a separate method of appealing called petitioning for a writ of habeas corpus, which is a way of disputing the legal basis for one's imprisonment.

-If You're Facing Criminal Charges, You Probably Need an Attorney
+If You're Facing Criminal Charges, You Need an Attorney

-If you've been accused of a crime, it's important to know your legal rights.
+If you've been accused of something in the list of criminal charges above, or any other crime, it's important to know your legal rights.
 Because an encounter with the criminal justice system can have devastating consequences, be sure that you have a strong legal defense team in your corner.
 Contact an experienced criminal defense attorney near you to learn more.